Poland’s Breakout Film Stars of 2019

-Polish Cinematographers at the Edge of the World
+Polish Cinematographers at the Ends of the Earth

 The directorial debut of the year.
 His works as a student – The Heat and the excellent Adaptation – previously hinted that Bartosz Kruhlik might be the future of Polish cinema.
 Supernova, his feature-length debut, has left little room to doubt his potential and artistic talent.

 Kruhlik doesn’t take any shortcuts when weaving his tale of strangers brought together after a tragic car accident.
 He limits the scope and location of the project, turning his characters into tragic Greek heroes, where there are no easy choices and no innocent people.
 Supernova leaves behind the world of slice-of-life cinema, becoming a metaphorical tale about the dissolution of ties between people, the challenges of modernity and the divisions within Poland.

 Kruhlik deserves recognition for the ambitious scope of the project alone.
 Though there’s plenty to be impressed by.
 Supernova is a sign of the director’s cleverness and single-mindedness.
 It was originally meant to be a 60-minute film, one of many straight-to-TV films commissioned by Studio Munka.
 Kruhlik took the opportunity, adding in an additional 20 minutes despite the limited budget.
 Instead of a television debut, he entered cinemas with a splash, proving that money isn’t necessary to create an honest and piercing portrait of the modern world.